isabella232/terraform-aws-crossbar/README.md

 ![shot12b](docs/shot12b.png)

-And note the Zone ID and AWS DNS nameservers (the four IP addresses in the NS record of the zone):
+And note the Zone ID and AWS DNS nameservers (the four hostnames in the NS record of the zone):

 ![shot13](docs/shot13.png)